sritchie-stripe/algebird/docs/src/main/tut/typeclasses/fold.md

 scaladoc: "#com.twitter.algebird.Fold"
 ---

-## Fold
+# Fold

-Folds are first-class representations of "Traversable.foldLeft."
+Folds are first-class representations of `Traversable.foldLeft`.
 They have the nice property that they can be fused to work in parallel over an input sequence.